How to Make Cream Cheese Frosting in Only 10 Minutes!

 After the time and care it takes you to bake up a homemade cake (like one of these beauties!) or a batch of soft sugar cookies, you may be tempted to pull out the tub of store-bought frosting lurking in the back of your cabinet.
 The problem with that high-fructose corn syrup-laden frosting is that its artificial flavor and coloring will ruin the deliciously decadent flavor of your freshly made cake.
-(If you absolutely must use the canned stuff, reach for our best loved brand.)

 A simple solution?
 This oh-so-easy cream cheese frosting that’s ready in 10 minutes or less!
-We love cream cheese frosting because it’s a bit more tangy and less syrupy sweet than plain frosting.
+We love cream cheese frosting because it’s a bit tangier and less syrupy sweet than plain frosting.
 Because the frosting is made with simple, on-hand ingredients like cream cheese, butter, vanilla and confectioners’ sugar, you’ll be able to pronounce everything in the recipe.
 (What even is polysorbate 60?
 Yuck.)
 Plus, this quick and effortless cream cheese frosting can be stored in the fridge for later, so you’ll never be tempted to go store-bought again.

 How to Make Cream Cheese Frosting

 There’s nothing better than a recipe like this one that uses ingredients you already have and is perfectly delicious.
 Grab these (make sure the butter and cream cheese is softened) and get to work.

 - 1 package (8 ounces) cream cheese, softened